ethanmoffat/EndlessClient/README.md

 The default behavior of EOBot when not running in script mode is as a TrainerBot.
 See `TrainerBot.cs` for more details on the implementation.

 EOBot is used by https://www.github.com/ethanmoffat/etheos to execute integration tests against server instances.

-#### PacketDecoder

-PacketDecoder analyzes raw WireShark packet data.
-It provides a way to decode the raw data and convert the byte stream into values used in EO.